 Table 5.2.2.
-Characteristics of each fire sampled across the study region.
+Characteristics of each of the 16 fires sampled and analyzed in the study region.

 5.3 Interactions among water balance, fire regimes, climate change on patterns of aspen distribution – study area and design

 We evaluated aspen distribution in the Tollgate and Dobson Creek subwatersheds of Reynolds Creek Experimental Watershed (hereon, ‘RCEW’), in southwestern Idaho (Fig. 5.3).
 These are the two most southerly sub-watersheds of the RCEW, and sit at the highest elevation within the RCEW (1298m - 2244m).
 They are also the only two sub-watersheds with any significant tree cover.
 The RCEW study extent is approximately 5500ha.